LoQiseaking69/LoQiseaking69/README.md

 — a trajectory of curated ambitions.
 Whether these concepts resonate with you or spark curiosity, they represent a meticulous journey through the iterations of my work.

 ## Interests
-- interoperable Frameworks ⚙️🐍
-- concurrent system models🃏
-- general computer science & engineering
-- Data Visualization Tools
+- Advanced Neural Network Models
-- AGI (Artificial General Intelligence)
+- Pioneering in AGI (Artificial General Intelligence)
+- Innovative Multimodal Systems
-- Quantum computing innovations and robotics
+- Frontier Research in Quantum Computing

 ## Current Endeavors
 - Mastering Jupyter notebooks for data science applications and